rehierl/node-tree-outliner/1-0-mathematics/4-1-cartesian-product.md

 <!-- ======================================================================= -->
 ## multi cartesian-product

-Note that the definitions below extend the default definitions.
+Note that the definitions below extend the base definition.
 That is, `A X B X C X ...` is defined not because an implicit order of operations is selected, but because the definitions below define a single operation for such "sequences".